 Another topic mentioned in a previous article, patient privacy is as paramount during a telehealth virtual meeting as it is during an in-person medical appointment.
 However, there are some differences in how patient privacy is secured during a virtual medical appointment as opposed to an in-person one.
 Virtual medical appointments via telehealth video calls need to fulfill a number of security requirements.

-Firstly, virtual medical appointments should be held via secure telehealth video conferencing solutions, such as Banty Medical.
+Firstly, virtual medical appointments should be held via secure telehealth video conferencing solutions, such as Banty Virtual Clinic.
 Make sure to vet the security credentials of any virtual medical appointment software that you choose to use for telehealth video conferencing.
 Once you’re sure the software you use for telemedicine video conferences is secure, turn your attention towards your working room.

 Physically securing the room you remotely work from during, before and after a telehealth video conference is important because information can be physically stolen in many ways, and digital attacks can be blended with physical attacks (such as installing a flash drive which infects your computer with malicious software).